 - Crush the saltine crackers in a gallon zip lock bag with a rolling pin until they are a fine consistency of meal and pour into a bowl

-- Carefully shuck the oysters to save, strain and reserve the liquor (oyster juice)
+- Carefully shuck the oysters, strain and reserve the oyster liquor

 - Dredge the oysters in the meal and set aside on a wax paper covered cookie sheet while they “set up”.
-That means let the cracker meal absorb liquid which makes them easier to handle.
+This allows the cracker meal absorb liquid and makes them easier to handle.
 Dredge a second time if they remain too wet

 - Sift and whisk together the flour, baking powder, garlic powder, smoked paprika, salt and pepper in a large mixing bowl

-- Lightly beat the eggs, then whisk in the milk and all, or up to 4 tablespoons of the reserved oyster liquor
+- Lightly beat the eggs, then whisk in the milk and 4 tablespoons of the reserved oyster liquor

 - Combine the egg and flour mixtures, kneading until it becomes a stiff batter called pastinga.
 If it is too stiff add milk 1 tablespoon at a time until it reaches the right consistency